equinor/omnia-tutorial/docs/exercises/compute.rst

 **Note: Use Service Principal OmniaEDC2019_DatabricksSPN.
 Don't create own Service Principal.**

+* Task 4: Set service principal **OmniaEDC2019_DatabricksSPN** as a user to your database with **db_owner** role.
+Reference `New SQL Database Guidelines <https://dataplatformwiki.azurewebsites.net/admin/setupartifacts/setup_new_sql_database>`_ for how to set up this permission in SQL queries.
-* Task 4: Get client secret from key vault in databricks.
+* Task 5: Get client secret from key vault in databricks.
-* Task 5: Authenticate against SQL server with client credentials.
+* Task 6: Authenticate against SQL server with client credentials.
 Connect to SQL Database using JDBC.
-* Task 6: Create a table named **dbo.FieldProduction** in SQL database.
+* Task 7: Create a table named **dbo.FieldProduction** in SQL database.
 Write the dataframe you get from the last step into this table.

 Optional Extras
 ---------------

 Extraction - Read Data From Datalake Using Client Credentials With Mounting
 ___________________________________________________________________________
-* Task 7: Redo step **Get Data From Datalake Gen 2**.
+* Task 8: Redo step **Get Data From Datalake Gen 2**.
 Instead of using Azure Passthrough, reference Databricks documentation `Azure Data Lake Storage Gen 2 <https://docs.databricks.com/spark/latest/data-sources/azure/azure-datalake-gen2.html>`_ to mount targeted data to databricks with client credentials.

+**Note: Choose cluster "EDC-Standard-Shared" to run the notebook.
+Azure Passthrough is not enabled on this cluster.**

 Extraction - Read Data From Datalake Directly Using Client Credentials
 ______________________________________________________________________
-* Task 8: Redo step **Get Data From Datalake Gen 2**.
+* Task 9: Redo step **Get Data From Datalake Gen 2**.
 Reference Databricks documentation `Azure Data Lake Storage Gen 2 <https://docs.databricks.com/spark/latest/data-sources/azure/azure-datalake-gen2.html>`_ to access data in datalake directly with client credentials.

+**Note: Choose cluster "EDC-Standard-Shared" to run the notebook.
+Azure Passthrough is not enabled on this cluster.**

 Extraction - Read Data From SQL Database using Client Credentials
 _________________________________________________________________
-* Task 9: Reference `Connect Azure Databricks to SQL Database & Azure SQL Data Warehouse using a Service Principal <https://thedataguy.blog/connect-azure-databricks-to-sql-database-azure-sql-data-warehouse-using-a-service-principal/>`_ to use client credentials to read the table you created in step **Store Data To a SQL Table**.
+* Task 10: Reference `Connect Azure Databricks to SQL Database & Azure SQL Data Warehouse using a Service Principal <https://thedataguy.blog/connect-azure-databricks-to-sql-database-azure-sql-data-warehouse-using-a-service-principal/>`_ to use client credentials to read the table you created in step **Store Data To a SQL Table**.

 Loading - Write Data Into SQL Database With Username And Password
 _________________________________________________________________
-* Task 10: Redo step **Store Data To a SQL Table**.
+* Task 11: Redo step **Store Data To a SQL Table**.
 Instead of using service principal **OmniaEDC2019_DatabricksSPN** to connect to SQL database, use the username and password you created in module **Ingest** to connect from databricks to your database.

 Loading - Write Data Into Datalake Gen 2 with Azure Passthrough
 _______________________________________________________________
-* Task 11: Reference Databricks documentation `Authenticate to Azure Data Lake Storage with your Azure Active Directory Credentials <https://docs.azuredatabricks.net/spark/latest/data-sources/azure/adls-passthrough.html>`_ for using Azure Passthrough to write the latest dataframe into file system **dls** in datalake **edc2019dls**.
+* Task 12: Reference Databricks documentation `Authenticate to Azure Data Lake Storage with your Azure Active Directory Credentials <https://docs.azuredatabricks.net/spark/latest/data-sources/azure/adls-passthrough.html>`_ for using Azure Passthrough to write the latest dataframe into file system **dls** in datalake **edc2019dls**.
 The path is **/user/<your-short-name>/yearly_field_production.csv**.

+**Note: Choose cluster "EDC-HighConcurrency-Shared" to run the notebook.
+Azure Passthrough is enabled on this cluster.**

 Conclusion
 ----------